The GCSANC offers two scholarships for students looking for higher education in their field of choice.

 Applications are reviewed by the Scholarship Committee.
-Applications are due by May 11, 2018.
-Recipients will be notified several weeks before our annual Clifford & Myrtle Wagoner Scholarship & Research Tournament, and will be invited to attend the Clifford & Myrtle Wagoner Scholarship & Research Tournament on Monday, June 11, 2018 at Lake Merced Golf Club, where they can be recognized as the Scholarship winners for 2018.
+Stay tuned for our 2019 scholarship deadline.
+Recipients will be notified several weeks before our annual Clifford & Myrtle Wagoner Scholarship & Research Tournament, and will be invited to attend the Tournament, as well, where they can be recognized as the Scholarship winners for 2019.
 Student membership for GCSANC is given to Clifford Wagoner scholarship winners for the length of their time at school.

 Please email applications to Valaree Nash at firstname.lastname@example.org.

 COMING SOON: 2019 GCSANC Dr. M. Ali Harivandi Scholarship (Industry) Scholarship